'Netflix and Alphabet Will Need To Become ISPs, Fast' - Slashdot

 One small problem to start with: (Score:2)

 Scorched earth can really burn!
-(Score:3)
+(Score:5, Interesting)

 If Comcast throttles YouTube, then Alphabet can propose launching in a critical (read: lucrative) Comcast market.